blukatdevelopment/UnchainedWorlds/fantasy/rule_supplements/player_handbook.md

 - Hide: Attempt to hide without using an action.

 ### Level 2
-#### Weapon specialization
+#### Specialty
-Choose a weapon to specialize in.
-Your D6 skill bonus for that type of weapon becomes a 2d6 bonus.
+Choose a specialty.
+If it is a weapon, your D6 skill bonus for that type of weapon becomes a 2d6 bonus.
 - Daggers: When dual wielding, you may multi-attack(2).
 A dagger attack deals extra D6 damage against a surprised target.
 - Bows: You may use 1 grit to multi-attack(2) with a bow.
+- Bard Magic: you choose one spell from the mage spell list, which you may cast by consuming 1 grit.
+Casting requires you to perform music with an instrument.
+You may change the spell once each rest.

 ### Level 3

 #### Skill
-Gain one skill from these options:
+Gain one of the following skills:
 - Sleight of hand: Steal, pick pockets, juggle, pick locks.
 - Insight: detect social disposition, emotions, context.
 - Swords
+- Magic: cast spells, read scrolls, etc.

 #### Expertise
 Choose one non-weapon skill that grants a D6 bonus.
 It now grants a 2d6 bonus.